suit-wg/architecture/draft-ietf-suit-architecture.md

 there may be a longer supply chain involved to pass software updates from the author all the way to the party that can then finally make a decision to deploy it with IoT devices.

-As a first step in the firmware update process, the the status tracker client need to be made aware of the availability of a new firmware update by the status tracker server.
+As a first step in the firmware update process, the status tracker client need to be made aware of the availability of a new firmware update by the status tracker server.
 This can be accomplished via polling (client-initiated), push notifications (server-initiated), or more complex mechanisms (such as a hybrid approach):